 If you are considering eyelid surgery – blepharoplasty in Seattle Washington contact The Seattle Blepharoplasty & Eyelid Center.
-Under the direction of Seattle facial plastic surgeon William Portuese, MD this surgical center focuses soley on facial plastic surgery with an emphasis on the eyes – upper lid and lower lid surgery ( eyelid surgery also called blepharoplasty. )
+Under the direction of Seattle facial plastic surgeon Dr William Portuese and Dr Joseph Shvidler this surgical center focuses soley on facial procedures, treatments and services with an emphasis on the eyes – upper lids and lower lids.

-It is important that the facial plastic surgeon in Seattle WA performing an eyelid surgery – blepharoplasty procedure has performed thousands of them.
+It is important that the facial plastic surgeon in Seattle Washington performing an eyelid procedure has performed thousands of them.
 Dr. William Portuese is board certified in Ear, Nose, and Throat Surgery and board certified in Facial Plastic and Reconstructive Surgery in Seattle Washington.
-His expertise is extensive with eyelid surgery – blepharoplasty.
-For other facial plastic surgery procedures like rhinoplasty surgery and facelift surgery visit The Seattle Rhinoplasty Center.
+His expertise is extensive with eyelid rejuvenation.
+For other procedures like rhinoplasty and facelifts visit The Seattle Rhinoplasty Center.

-There is the upper blepharoplasty – eyelid surgery for excess skin on the upper and the lower blepharoplasty.
-The lower is done with the primary goal of removing excess bags and sometimes trimming a little bit of skin at the lash line.
+Upper lid lift is for excess skin and the lower lid lift is done with the primary goal of removing excess bags and sometimes trimming a little bit of skin at the lash line.

-Preexisting conditions can limit what a blepharoplasty – eyelid surgery procedure can do.
+Preexisting conditions can limit this facial procedure can do.
 The amount of correction that can be achieved depends on certain characteristics and traits such as thickness and oil content of the skin, underlying structural support of the fat and muscle, and overall prominence of the eyes.
 Many times, there are also preexisting asymmetries where one eyebrow and orbital socket is lower than the opposite side.
 This is all taken into account when a blepharoplasty is performed.
 The goal of upper blepharoplasty is to reshape and sculpt the upper lids so that they look more well rested and the goal of lower blepharoplasty is to remove the excess bags on the lower lids to give a refreshed look.

-It is important that the facial plastic surgeon performing a blepharoplasty procedure has performed thousands of them.
+It is important that the facial plastic surgeon has performed thousands of them.
 Dr. William Portuese is board certified in Otolaryngology Head and Neck Surgery (Ear, Nose, and Throat Surgery) and board certified in Facial Plastic and Reconstructive surgery in Seattle Washington.
 His expertise is extensive with the face and neck especially blepharoplasty.
-The surgery center where the procedures are performed is a Medicare Certified Surgery Center located at 1101 Madison Street, Suite 1280, adjacent to Swedish Medical Center.
+The medical center where the procedures are performed is a Medicare Certified Surgery Center located at 1101 Madison Street, Suite 1280, adjacent to Swedish Medical Center.
 Medicare certification for an ambulatory surgery center is one of the highest quality accreditations available.
-The blepharoplasty surgical team consists of four registered nurses, who have been performing facial plastic and reconstructive surgery for 30+ years combined.
-The anesthesia that is used for this type of blepharoplasty surgery is a general anesthesia performed by individually board certified physician anesthesiologists from Swedish Medical Center.
+The surgical team consists of four registered nurses, who have been performing facial plastic and reconstructive surgery for 30+ years combined.
+The anesthesia that is used is a general anesthesia performed by individually board certified physician anesthesiologists from Swedish Medical Center.

-The blepharoplasty consultation is important face-to-face time with Seattle facial plastic surgeon Dr. William Portuese.
+The consultation is important face-to-face time with board certified facial plastic surgeon Dr. William Portuese.
 This is an opportunity for patients to ask questions and to discover what the procedure can and cannot do for them.
-At the Seattle Eyelid and Blepharoplasty Center, there is a charge of $75 for a consultation.
+There is a charge of $75 for a consultation.
 Learn more about the cost of the procedure.
-This consult will last approximately 30 minutes with Seattle blepharoplasty surgeon Dr. William Portuese and 30 minutes with the administrative staff.
-During the consultation, patients will fill out medical history forms and undergo a physical examination by Dr. William Portuese for a blepharoplasty – eyelid surgery.
-Often, additional time will be spent with the office manager and patient coordinator and nurses discussing fees, blepharoplasty procedure, scheduling, and reviewing computer imaging.
+This consult will last approximately 30 minutes with Dr. William Portuese and 30 minutes with the administrative staff.
+During the consultation, patients will fill out medical history forms and undergo a physical examination by Dr. William Portuese.
+Often, additional time will be spent with the office manager and patient coordinator and nurses discussing fees, procedure, scheduling, and reviewing computer imaging.